 - Announce commercial events in the Events Calendar.
 Users can create events and invite neighbors through the app’s calendar feature.
 It’s a great way to get the word out about a sale or promotion your business is running.

-At the moment, no formal advertising is available to businesses on the app.
+Again, at the moment advertising is only limited to a select few businesses.
 However, Nextdoor is actively working on solutions for local businesses to offer paid advertising solutions in their communities without turning off current users from the platform.

 Nextdoor Tips for Businesses

-Nextdoor does not allow formal advertisements just yet—but, that shouldn’t stop you from using this social network as a means of promotion.
+Even though Nextdoor does not allow formal advertisements just yet, you shouldn’t ignore this platform.
+The key to “social networks” is simple: You have to be SOCIAL.
 That being said, there are few rules for business owners looking to post about their companies or services on the network.
 Follow these best practices to get the most from your Nextdoor efforts.

 - Never make unsolicited posts about your business in the newsfeed.
-All users in your neighborhood can see the newsfeed, and Nextdoor aims to avoid spam-like posts to every user’s device.
+All users in your neighborhood can see the newsfeed, and Nextdoor aims to avoid spam-like posts.

 - Keep your event posts in the Events Calendar.
 Posting commercial events in the newsfeed violates Nextdoor’s user guidelines.

-Managing and continuously curating Nextdoor and many other social accounts can be lucrative for your local business.
+We are officially a “local” economy, so you better get on the local social networking train—or else you’ll be left at the station alongside the other businesses that clung to outdated ideas.
+Having and leveraging a presence on Nextdoor and other social accounts can be lucrative for your local business.
 Keeping up with it all, however, can be a lot for an overworked business owner.
 Fortunately, you don’t have to go it alone!
-To get the best results, let Blue Corona handle every aspect of your social media marketing and strategy.
+To get the best results, let us handle every aspect of your Nextdoor advertising and strategy.